Eliza Poe

-Eliza Poe (née Elizabeth Arnold; formerly Hopkins; 1787 – December 8, 1811) was an English actress and the mother of the American author Edgar Allan Poe.
+Eliza Poe (née Elizabeth Arnold; formerly Hopkins; 1787 – December 8, 1811) was an English-American actress and the mother of the American author Edgar Allan Poe.

-Life and career
+Early life

-Elizabeth Arnold was born to Henry and Elizabeth Arnold in London in the spring of 1787.
+Arnold was born to Henry and Elizabeth Arnold in London in the spring of 1787.
 Her mother was a stage actress in London from 1791 to 1795.
-Henry is thought to have died in 1790 and, in November 1795, only mother and daughter sailed from England to the United States, arriving in Boston, Massachusetts, on January 3, 1796.
+Her father, Henry, is thought to have died in 1790.
+In November 1795, Eliza and her mother sailed from England to Boston, Massachusetts, where they arrived on January 3, 1796.

+Career

+Boston

-Arnold debuted on the Boston stage at the age of nine, only three months after her arrival in the United States.
+In Boston, Arnold debuted on stage at the age of nine, only three months after she arrived in the United States.
 She played a character named Biddy Blair in David Garrick's farce Miss in Her Teens and was praised in the Portland Herald: "Miss Arnold, in Miss Biddy, exceeded all praise..
 Although a miss of only nine years old, her powers as an Actress will do credit to any of her sex of maturer age".
 Later that year, Elizabeth married musician Charles Tubbs, who had sailed with the Arnolds from England.
-The small family joined with a manager Mr. Edgar to form a theater troupe called the Charleston Comedians.
+The small family partnered with a manager, Mr. Edgar, to form a theater troupe called the Charleston Comedians.
 Elizabeth, Eliza's mother, died sometime while this troupe was traveling through North Carolina.
-Little is known about her death but she disappears from theatrical records in 1798 and it is presumed she died shortly after.
+Little is known about her death, but she disappears from theatrical records in 1798; it is presumed she died shortly after.

 After her mother's death, Eliza stayed with the theater troupe.
-She followed the tradition at the time for actors to travel from city to city to perform for as long as several months before moving on.
+She followed the tradition of the time, where actors would travel from city to city to perform for several months before moving on.
 The actors, theaters, and audiences had a wide range of sophistication.
-One of the most impressive venues at which she performed was the Chestnut Street Theater near Independence Hall in Philadelphia, Pennsylvania, which seated two thousand.
-Over the course of her career she played some 300 parts, as well as choral and dancing roles, including William Shakespeare characters Juliet Capulet and Ophelia.
+One of the most impressive venues at which she performed was the Chestnut Street Theater near Independence Hall in Philadelphia, which seated 2,000.
+Over the course of her career, she played some 300 parts, as well as choral and dancing roles, including William Shakespeare characters Juliet Capulet and Ophelia.